Visit Mudd to experience an extraordinary exhibition: "Learning to Fight, Fighting to Learn: Education in Times of War"

 WAR AND THE PURSUIT OF KNOWLEDGE: Exhibition details the impact of military conflict on higher education

 In the centennial year of American entry into World War I, a new exhibition examines the compelling topic of war and its effect on education.
-Entitled "Learning to Fight, Fighting to Learn: Education in Times of War," the exhibition draws from both the University Archives and the Public Policy Papers, and is now on view at the Seeley G. Mudd Manuscript Library (Rare Books and Special Collections, Princeton University Library).
+Entitled "Learning to Fight, Fighting to Learn: Education in Times of War," the exhibition draws from both the University Archives and the Public Policy Papers, and is now on view at the Seeley G. Mudd Manuscript Library (Special Collections, Princeton University Library).
 An open house will be held November 9, 2017, from 4:30 - 6:00 p.m.
 Exhibition curators (Sara Logue, April C. Armstrong, Christa Cleeton, Rosalba Varallo Recchia, and Valencia Johnson, exhibition graphics) will be available for discussion at the open house.

 Since its founding, Princeton University has been shaped by every major war, whether it took place on American soil or halfway around the world.
 Most colleges and universities in the United States have had to address their role during wartime.
 Many college students are at prime enlistment age, and when war looms, academic institutions have looked for the best ways to continue to educate students while also preparing them for combat.